 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

-Have you heard of these Facebook Messenger bots or seen them in action?
-It’s a very interesting technology that allows a brand to connect directly with their consumers to help them with a problem.
+Have you heard of a Facebook Messenger bot or seen them in action?
+It’s a very interesting technology that allows a business to connect directly with their consumers to help them with a problem.

 You can order a Domino’s Pizza from their bot or select a bouquet of flowers to be delivered from the 1-800-Flowers bot.
 Or you can look up a quick recipe on the Whole Foods bot and know which ingredients you need after work.
 Other big name brands that use bots include Uber, Lowe’s, Volkswagon, and Budweiser.

 While you may be intimidated by these big-name brands using these chatbots, don’t be.
 Dozens of companies offer a specialized platform that creates these bots for nominal monthly fees.